 Lawful interception

 Under Art.
 126m of the Code of Criminal Procedure, the public prosecutor can order officers charged with an investigation – for example, the police – to carry out an interception of communication.
-Such an order can only be given in case of a suspicion of a crime punishable by imprisonment of four years or more (with the suspect being eligible for pre-trial detention) which constitutes a serious breach of the legal order, if the interception is urgently needed for the investigation and following a written court order.
+Such an order can only be given in case of a suspicion of a crime which constitutes a serious breach of the legal order as defined in Art.
+67 section 1 of the Dutch Criminal Code, if the interception is urgently needed for the investigation and following a written court order.

 When the order relates to communication over a public telecommunications network or using a public telecommunications service, the public prosecutor must issue a formal request to the telecommunications service provider to assist with the interception activities, unless this is not possible or not in the interest of the investigation to ask for this cooperation.
 The telecommunications service provider must comply.